Military Medical Standards For Enlistment And Commission

-Current or history of academic skills or perceptual defects secondary to organic or functional mental disorders, including, but not limited to dyslexia, that interfere with school or employment, are disqualifying.
-Applicants demonstrating passing academic and employment performance without utilization or recommendation of academic and/ or work accommodations at any time in the previous 12 months may be qualified.
+- Current or history of academic skills or perceptual defects secondary to organic or functional mental disorders, including, but not limited to dyslexia, that interfere with school or employment, are disqualifying.
+However, applicants demonstrating passing academic and employment performance without academic and/ or work accommodations at any time in the previous 12 months may be qualified.

 Mood disorders such as depression, bipolar disorder, psychoses, and other unspecified depressive issues are disqualifying.
 Any history of mood disorders requiring medication and/or outpatient care for longer than six months by a mental health professional is also disqualifying.
-Also any symptoms of mood and mental issues that affect social ability, school and learning, or work efficiency is disqualifying.
+Also, any symptoms of mood and mental issues that affect social ability, school, and learning, or work efficiency are disqualifying.

-Current or history of adjustment disorders within the previous 3 months is disqualifying.
+Current or history of adjustment disorders within the previous three months is disqualifying.

 Behavioral disorders history in school and with law enforcement agencies having to get involved due to dangerous behavior to self or others is disqualifying.
 Antisocial attitudes or behaviors are disqualifying as people who exhibit these symptoms are typically not adaptive to military service.